 ZooTampa at Lowry Park

-Looking for more things to see & do in Tampa, Florida?
+Looking for more family-friendly things to see & do?
 Head over to the Tampa Zoo at Lowry Park.
 At the zoo, you’ll get face-to-face with more than 2,000 species of animals spread across several habitats.
 You’ll spot animals from Australia, Asia, and Africa.

 Learn about the native Florida animal habitats or explore the aviary and primate areas.
 The zoo also features a large aquarium.
 It’s fitted with three pools used to treat manatees who get injured or fall ill.
 Get up close with tortoises or penguins or take the opportunity to feed an Indian Rhino.